tedk13/pui-website/content/docs/utilities/z-index.md

 {{% anchor name="Z-Index" %}}

-You can use these utility classes to control elements layered in a stack.
-Add a `z-{value}` class to your element to change the order of the stack.
-Remember to specify `position: relative` on the element for `z-index` to work.
+These utility classes control the stacking order within the DOM.
+Adding a `z-{value}` class to your element will change its order in the stack.

 {{< classes result="true" >}}
 {{< classes-row class="z-0" result="`z-index: 0`" >}}